Drew-Odinson/week13_project/README.md

 # Project Title: Fantastic Umbrella

 ### Description
-Briefly describe your project.
-Include the purpose of the project and what problem it solves or why it is useful.

 This Express.js API connects to a MySQL database using Sequelize.
 It handles CRUD operations for products, categories, and tags within an e-commerce setting.